evanhe1/async-workshop/README.md

     });
 ```

-The function's first argument: ```query```, represents a prompt string to communicate what the user should input, and is second argument is a ```callback``` function.
+The function's first argument, ```query```, represents a prompt string to communicate what the user should input, and is second argument is a ```callback``` function.
 A **callback** is a function passed to another function that this other function will invoke at a specified point in its execution (in this case, after the user submits their input).
 It takes in a single argument, ```data```, which will provide us access to the user's input.
 This callback is unique in that it does not take in an additional argument representing potential errors that occurred during the function's execution.
 As such, we cannot rely on the value of this hypothetical argument to handle errors.
 We will return to this point later.
-The ```rl.close()``` function call inside the callback is simply to prevent the user from entering any more text after they have submitted.
+The ```rl.close``` function call inside the callback is simply to prevent the user from entering any more text after they have submitted.

 The only remaining difficulty for us to overcome is this function's return value, which is currently ```null```.
 However, in order to chain on another asynchronous operation after reading user input, we will need the ```question``` function to return a Promise.
-To do this, we will wrap the ```question```function, ```questionPromise```.
+To do this, we will wrap the ```question```function, in another function, ```questionPromise```.
 This function will return the Promise that we are looking for.
-The ```questionPromise``` wrapper function might look something like this:
+The ```questionPromise``` wrapper function will look like this:

 ```Javascript
 const questionPromise = (query) => {